YuchengZhao15/P8105_Lec3/README.md

 # P8105_Lec3

-This repo has code written by Yucheng
+This repo has code written by Yucheng Zhao